 Director of Boys Collegiate Soccer Academy

 In addition to serving as full-time Associate Head Coach of the Men's Soccer Program for Boston University, Scott Black is Director of Collegiate Soccer Academy.
-Black joined the BU terriers in 2007 and previously served as assistant coach for Virginia Tech and Penn State University.
+Black joined the BU terriers in 2007 and previously served as assistant coach for Virginia Tech for one season and Penn State University for five seasons.
 At Boston University, Black spends most of his time as the recruiting coordinator, scouting and training the team, but also assists in all facets of the soccer program, including budgeting, academic advising, scheduling and fundraising.

 During his tenure, BU has made four NCAA appearances, captured three America East regular season titles and earned an America East championship trophy. more>>